algerina/Awesome-books/README.md

 # Awesome-books

-> This project consists on Builting a basic website that allows users to add/remove books from a list.
+> This project consists on Building a basic website that allows users to add/remove books from a list.

 ![screenshot](./img/screen.JPG)